triblatron/dagui/README.md

 * Support icons with text in menu items
 * Support searchable menus with completion
   * Benchmark trie versus substring for partial matching
-    * substring wins by orders of magnitude, but still takes 1100ns on a representative set of Blender-style menu paths
+    * substring wins by orders of magnitude, but still takes 1100ns to search on a representative set of Blender-style menu paths
 * Support tutorial mode
   * Dynamic disabling of widgets to guide user
   * Help notifications